operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ## Configuration

-The scorecard is configured by a config file that allows configuring both internal and external plugins as well as a few global configuration options.
+The scorecard is configured by a config file that allows configuring internal plugins as well as a few global configuration options.

 ### Config File